How To Get From Sicily To Sardinia

 The prices of Sicily to Sardinia flights vary a lot depending on the season, the carrier you use, and the day and time you wish to travel as well as any additional (and at times even the most basic) perk you wish to add.

-Both Ryanair and Volotea can be quite convenient, as long as you accept to fly with just your purse or personal item.
+Ryanair can be quite convenient, as long as you accept to fly with just your purse or personal item.
 Once you start adding a carry-on bag or a checked in one, priority boarding or a specific seat, the price will inevitably go up.

 Another thing to keep in mind is that some flights run at really odd hours, which may mean you need to get a taxi or private transfer to the airport if public transport is not running (though in most cases, bus will run in connection with the flights).